How to Find Eco-Friendly & Sustainable Furniture in the Modern World

 What Is Green Furniture?

 Sustainable furniture is based on the closed-loop cycle of recycling.
-The goal of sustainable furniture companies is to design furniture that can be continually reused, disassembled and then reused again – or that can be used throughout a lifetime (or two).
+The goal of sustainable furniture companies is to design furniture that can be used, taken apart and used again — or that can be used throughout a lifetime (or two).
 Most sustainable furniture companies also focus on reducing the environmental impact of their items, such as using reclaimed materials or non-toxic furniture stains.

 How to Find Sustainable Furniture

 Finding sustainable furniture all begins with research.
 It’s easy for companies to claim their furniture is green or eco-friendly, but many organizations now certify sustainable furniture materials.
 Ultimately, to be sustainable, the furniture should be high-quality and made of reasonably sourced materials.
 If the piece will fall apart and end up in a landfill, it's not sustainable.